-The following conventions are used to identify information specific to OpenVMS AXP or to OpenVMS VAX:
+The following conventions are used to identify information specific to OpenVMS Alpha or to OpenVMS VAX:

-The AXP icon denotes the beginning of information specific to OpenVMS AXP.

-The VAX icon denotes the beginning of information specific to OpenVMS VAX.

-The diamond symbol denotes the end of a section of information specific to OpenVMS AXP or to OpenVMS VAX.
+Alpha The Alpha icon denotes the beginning of information specific to OpenVMS Alpha.
+VAX The VAX icon denotes the beginning of information specific to OpenVMS VAX. • The diamond symbol denotes the end of a section of information specific to OpenVMS Alpha or to OpenVMS VAX.

-The following conventions are used in this manual:
+The following conventions are also used in this manual:

-Ctrl/x

-A sequence such as Ctrl/x indicates that you must hold down the key labeled Ctrl while you press another key or a pointing device button.

-PF1 x

-A sequence such as PF1 x indicates that you must first press and release the key labeled PF1, then press and release another key or a pointing device button.
+Ctrl/x A sequence such as $Ctrl/x$ indicates that you must hold down the key labeled $Ctrl$ while you press another key or a pointing device button.
+PF1 x or GOLD x A sequence such as PF1 $x$ or GOLD $x$ indicates that you must first press and release the key labeled PF1 or GOLD and then press and release another key or a pointing device button.
+GOLD key sequences can also have a slash (/), dash (-), or underscore () as a delimiter in EVE commands.